Editor's Letter: The Age of Integration

-The editor of our latest Firestarters publication describes the holistic nature of real estate with technology and how everything is ultimately being connected.
+The editor of our June 2019 Firestarters publication describes the holistic nature of real estate with technology and how everything is ultimately being connected.

 I remember when I was a teenager I was hugely impressed when I heard or read somewhere that “body and mind” are one.
 This meant, for example, that illness had psychological rather than physical causes.
 Mind-blowing that was.

 Nowadays I think most people will agree that illness, unfortunately, can also be simply bad luck, but no one will deny that our state of mind can affect our physical well-being profoundly.
 We are holistic creatures.